Helvellyn: Tourism

 An early casualty of the mountain was the artist Charles Gough, who slipped and fell from Striding Edge in April 1805.
 Three months later a shepherd heard a dog barking near Red Tarn and went to investigate.
 He found Gough's skeleton, his hat split in two, and his dog still in attendance.
 Initial newspaper reports that the dog had survived by eating the remains of her dead master were quickly forgotten.
 Gough became regarded as a martyr to the romantic ideal, and his dog Foxie was celebrated for her attachment and fidelity to her long-dead master.
 William Wordsworth and Sir Walter Scott both wrote poems about the scene; Francis Danby and Edwin Landseer both painted it.
 A memorial stone to Gough was erected on Helvellyn in 1890 and quotes part of Wordsworth's poem "Fidelity".
 Another fatality on Striding Edge in 1858 is commemorated by the Dixon Memorial.
-Robert Dixon from Patterdale was killed while following foxhounds on the ridge.
+Robert Dixon from Patterdale was killed while following English Foxhounds on the ridge.

 A small tourist industry began to grow up around the mountain, with inns providing ponies and guides as well as accommodation for the visitors, and guidebooks being published for visitors.
 Jonathan Otley's guidebook of 1823 described the view from the summit and claimed it gave a more complete view of the Lake District than any other point.
 William Ford, in his guidebook of 1839 recommended the Horse Head Inn at Wythburn as a good place to stay and where a guide could be hired "at a moderate charge"; he went on to describe the climb up Whelp Side and the view from the top.
 Harriet Martineau in 1855 described the ascent from Patterdale.
 Ponies could be taken as far as Red Tarn, where there were stakes to tether them while undertaking the final part on foot via Swirral Edge.
 "Though trying to unnaccustomed nerves," she said, "there is no real danger"; the other ridge "is always fool-hardy to do", and "every one knows" the story of Charles Gough.
 She mentioned three routes from the west: one by Grisedale Tarn, one from the Nag's Head at Wythburn, "the shortest, but by far the steepest," and a third from Legburthwaite (that is, from the inn at Thirlspot.)
 An advertisement in her book, placed by the King's Head Inn at Legburthwaite, claimed "A guide always in readiness at this inn."